0xspade/Automated-Scanner/README.md

 I hope that someone could help me to add more useful automated scanning technique :)

 # Future Tools to be added

-* subdomain takeover tool
->I still don't know what subdomain takeover tool will implement in this project, because there's a lot of tools out there which is not maintained and also I'm looking on pros and cons. atleast I need two.

 * findomain
 >Still waiting to finish the implementation of other APIs here.